 Spinal Stenosis

-There is a hollow space inside the spinal bone which allows for nerves to be connected from our brain to the rest of our body.
-When the space is not wide enough for the nerves it can cause pain as they are squeezed.
+There is a hollow space inside the spinal column which allows for nerves to be connected from our brain to the rest of our body.
+When the space is not wide enough for the spinal nerves to pass through, it can cause nerve pain as they are squeezed.
 This can even cause numbness.
-It can be caused by an injury or an infection.
+It can be caused by congenital factors as well as environmental factors, or even injuries.

 Muscle Strain

 When you twist or overextend your back you may experience muscle strain.
-It is also called lumbar strain.
-The pain usually leads from your lower back to just before the legs.
-It is usually treated within a month but it can be extended because of poor posture.
+When it occurs in the lower back, it is also called lumbar strain.
+It can lead to low back pain (LBP).
+The pain usually extends from your lower back to just before the legs.
+It is usually treated within a few weeks, but it can be extended because of poor posture.

 Sciatica

 Pain along the sciatic nerve is called sciatica.
-The sciatic nerve runs from your lower back and branches at your hips making its way down both of your legs.
+The sciatic nerve runs from your lower back and branches at your hips making its way down the back of both of your legs.
 It usually occurs when something compresses the nerve.
-Sciatica can be treated within a few weeks.
-Sitting for long periods can make it worse.
+Sciatica can go away within a few weeks.
+Sitting for long periods can make it worse, and can even contribute to chronic low back pain.

 Compression

 Your spine sometimes gets squashed under the daily pull of gravity.
-This leads to many problems and is called compression.
+This is called compression and leads to many problems.
 Dealing with compression can be fairly easy using specialized tools or visiting a therapist.

 Fitness

-Having weak core muscles may actually lead to back pain as they would not be strong enough to support your spine.
-Including regular exercise can help deal with this.
+Having weak core and back muscles may actually lead to back pain as they would not be strong enough to support your spine.
+Including regular exercise in your weekly routine can help deal with this.

 Treatment

 There are many treatment options that allow you to manage back pain; some are more invasive than others.
-While going to the doctor and surgery are options one could opt for I will discuss options that can be carried out at home.
+While using pain relievers, going to the doctor and surgery are options one could opt for, we will discuss options that can be carried out at home.

 Fixing Posture

-You need to fix your posture while sitting and standing.
+You need to fix your posture while sitting, standing, and even laying down.
 This is very important.
 Even if bad posture does not lead to a bad back it will prevent you from treating it.
 Make sure to utilize the seat of your back while sitting.
 Do not sit with your back bent forward or while not making proper contact with the back of your chair.
 Do not sit for too long either.
 Make sure to take breaks from sitting.

 Exercise

 Integrate regular exercise into your life.
 This cannot be emphasized enough.
 Having a good exercise routine will help you fight obesity and tone your muscles.
-Two things which we have discussed that leads to back pain problems.
-There are many activates which you could try.
-Yoga, running or a walk in the park.
+There are many activities which you could try, such as yoga, running or a walk in the park.

 Backrack Spinal Decompression Device

-Its special “S” design mirroring the natural curvature of the spine is essential to help you align your spine and relieve back pain.
-It works by allowing your spine to return to its natural length and shape by a procedure called spinal decompression.
-Backrack is one simple device to treat all types of back pain and their associated symptoms without using any medicine.
+Its special “S” design mirrors the natural curvature of the spine and is essential to help you align your spine and relieve back pain.
+It works by allowing your spine to return to its natural length and shape by applying a procedure called spinal decompression, reversing compression of the vertebrae and the spine overall – which is one of the most commonly overlooked underlying causes of spine problems.
+It is highly effective even for chronic pain cases.

 Author: Spinal Backrack